NareshkumaranS/19CS302_Module_8/Ex no_36.md

-# # #Task - Hackerrank Problem

-This challenge requires you to print Hello Saveetha! on a single line, and then print the already provided input string to stdout.
-If you are not familiar with C, you may want to read about the printf() command.

-# # Example:

-Saveetha

-The required output is: Hello, Saveetha!
-C Programming

 # EX 36 C program to to print Hello Saveetha! on a single line, and then print the already provided input string to stdout.